YordanGeorgiev/qto/doc/md/features_doc.md

 ### 10.2.
+Documentation formats
+The qto documentation is available in both md and pdf formats.

+### 10.3.
 Documentation and code base synchronization
-Each running instance MUST have its required documentation set up-to-date.
+Each running instance has it's required documentation set up-to-date.
 No undocumented or hidden features are allowed.
 Should any be missing or misreported a new issue must be created to correct those with top priority.